CatnipandMilk/osrs-account-creator/readme.md

 Old School RuneScape is a massively multiplayer online role-playing game (MMORPG).

 This project allows you to create accounts on OSRS.
-This doesn't verify emails, just solves all the anti-bot-related matters.
+This doesn't verify emails, it just solves all the anti-bot related matters.

 ## Installation